VTT to ASS Converter

 Why would I convert VTT to ASS?

-ASS (Advanced SubStation Alpha) is the format of choice for anime fansubs and any use case requiring rich styling — custom fonts, colours, per-cue positioning, and animations.
+ASS (Advanced SubStation Alpha) is the format of choice for anime fansubs and any use case requiring rich styling - custom fonts, colors, per-cue positioning, and animations.
 If you have a VTT file and want to add advanced styling in a tool like Aegisub, or play back with full ASS rendering in mpv or VLC, converting to ASS is the first step.

 What does the generated ASS file contain?